Battle of the Bento

 We are ready.
 We are excited.
 Don Bay vs Tokio- Let the battle begin!

 we both agreed that Don Bay one looked bigger and more appetizing, so DON BAY won the first round easily!

 Second round:THE CHICKENDon Bay: has a bigger portion of chicken than Tokio. love the batter, it’s crispy, but it’s way too salty for me.
 Good that there’s a little side of mayo to balance the saltiness and chicken, mayo and rice is a gooooood mix.

 Tokio: the batter is thin, it’s soggy and the flavours are subtle.
 I like the flavours better as its more complex but where is the yummy mayo?

 Round Two: this is a hard decision.
-CC immediately gave Don Bay the vote but even now I could taste the over saltiness of the fried chicken from Don Bay.
+Sparkly immediately gave Don Bay the vote but even now I could taste the over saltiness of the fried chicken from Don Bay.
 So, it’s a TIE!

 Third round: the BEEF

 Both are cooked with glass noodles, with a smattering of ginger.

 Tokio: you can really taste the flavour combination of this dish- definitely need to eat it with rice!
 The beef are more succulent and it has a distinct sweetness of mirin to make it less one dimensional

 Round Three: TOKIO WINS!